Gradient-Variation Regret Bounds for Unconstrained Online Learning: Introduction

 \subsection{Our Contributions}

 In this paper, we provide an affirmative answer by developing the \emph{first} fully-adaptive algorithm for gradient-variation online learning in the unconstrained domain, requiring no prior knowledge of the comparator norm $\norm{u}$, the Lipschitz constant $G$, or the smoothness parameter $L$.
-Notably, our algorithm is efficient, with a closed-form update that takes only $O(d)$ time per round.
+Notably, our algorithm is efficient, with a closed-form update that can be computed in $O(d)$ time per round.

 To begin, we clarify the definition of gradient variation in the context of unbounded domains.
 The original definition of $V_T^{\smash{+}}$ in~\pref{eq:def-gradient-variation} does not work well in this context, as the $\R^d$-domain may easily cause it to scale as $O(G^2T)$, reducing back to a non-adaptive worst-case dependence.
 Instead, we introduce a more appropriate definition that supports arbitrary comparators $u_{1:T}\in\R^d$ as: